YowHobin/emoji-sama/README.md

-# Emoji-sama APP
+# Emoji-sama App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
 This is an application created to introduce myself to different JavaScript frameworks and libraries which are helpful for me to gain knowledge and practice.

 # What is this app?

-This application lets the user sign in, sign out, and view the post and profiles of other users.
+This application lets the user sign in, sign out, and view the posts and profiles of other users.
 I used the Clerk for authentication and login method, and PlanetScale for prisma database.

 ## Tech stack used in creating this app.